Minimal Degrees, Volume Growth, and Curvature Decay on Complete K\"ahler Manifolds: Introduction

 \begin{conjecture}[Yau's Uniformization Conjecture, \cite{Yau91}] A complete noncompact K\"ahler manifold $(M^n,g)$ with positive bisectional curvature is biholomorphic to $\mathbb{C}^n$. \end{conjecture}

+The full conjecture is still widely open.
+Nevertheless, there has been much progress.
 In the maximal volume growth case, Liu’s breakthrough \cite{Liu19} confirmed the conjecture by combining Gromov-Hausdorff convergence techniques with the three-circle theorem developed in \cite{Liu16c}.
-An alternative proof, based on the K\"ahler-Ricci flow, was later provided by Lee-Tam \cite{LT20}, building on results in Chau-Tam \cite{CT06}.
+We mention that the parabolic method of Ni-Tam \cite{NT03} plays a significant role in constructing strictly plurisubharmonic functions near the tangent cone.
+In fact, elliptic methods suffice, see \cite{Liu21}.
+An alternative proof, based on K\"ahler-Ricci flow, was later provided by Lee-Tam \cite{LT20}, building on the result of Chau-Tam \cite{CT06}.

 These advances lead to a deeper understanding of the structure of such manifolds.
 Notably, through the works of \cite{Ni04,Ni05,NT13,Liu16a,Liu16b,Liu21}, the following conjecture of Ni has been established as a theorem: \begin{theorem}[Corollary 3.2 in \cite{Ni04}, Theorem 1.2 in \cite{NT13}, Theorem 2 in \cite{Liu16b}, Theorem 1.4 in \cite{Liu16a}, Corollary 2.16 in \cite{Liu21}] Let $(M^n,g)$ be a complete noncompact K\"ahler manifold with nonnegative bisectional curvature.
 Assume that the universal cover of $M$ does not split.
 Then the following conditions are equivalent: